Dupixent CTCLNEW MDL

 Key developments

-• PACER court filing on Apr 3: State of California v.
-Trump
+• PACER court filing on Jun 9: State of California v.
+United States Department of Education

 Trajectory